vikchupak/Terraform/Provisioners.md

-Provisioners are for app config/management, which is, in general, against terraform philosophy.
+- Provisioners are for app config/management, which is, in general, against terraform philosophy.
+- Provisioners are last resort.

 # Provisioners
 - `local-exec`